 Fjellhoy filed a report with the Metro Police in London, who declined "Nightline's" request for comment.
 Israeli authorities also declined to comment for this report.

-Hyuat told "Nightline" he is in Panama, and he is innocent.
+Hayut told "Nightline" in May that he was innocent.
 In a text message, he said, "There is nothing here just [a] loan between friends that went south… she agreed to loan me the money and then she disappeared… before we [were]able to pay back… they used me for my life they got expensive gifts and everything, In other words gold diggers, When I ask help they agreed to help and they know that I have some problems I didn’t run from no one it's all fake news and lies."